phrp720/aw-sync-suite/aw-sync-agent/README.md

 The **aw-sync-agent** is an open-source background service written in Go that  facilitates the synchronization of multiple ActivityWatch instances to a single Prometheus database, allowing for centralized monitoring and analysis of user activity data across various systems.

+For a brief overview of the agent's functionality, refer to the [Agent Documentation](https://github.com/phrp720/aw-sync-suite/wiki/Agent-as-a-Service)
 ## Key Features

 - **Data Synchronization**: Fetches user activity data from multiple ActivityWatch instances.